 Israel Electric Corporation - The IEC is a governmental company supervised by the Electricity Authority (the "PUA-E"), inter alia, regarding the costs of inputs for electricity production, and in particular, the costs of natural gas.
-In 2022, the IEC purchased approx. 4.95 BCM of natural gas from the Tamar and Leviathan partners and from the Karish reservoir and also imported and consumed another approx. 0.1 BCM of LNG, compared to 2021 in which it purchased approx. 4.5 ton BCM of natural gas from the Tamar and Leviathan partners and also imported and consumed another approx. 0.2 BCM of LNG.
-In such context it is noted that according to the decision of the Minister of Energy by the end of 2022 the IEC should have ended the engagement with the regasification vessel used for reception and regasification of imported LNG.
-Accordingly, on 8 December 2022, the IEC ended its engagement with the regasification vessel and the remaining LNG that was then on the vessel was sold to Hadera Gateway.
-The IEC is currently working on the construction of two more natural gas-fired power plants, which will replace units 1 and 4 of the Orot Rabin Power Plant, with a total capacity of approx. 1,200 MW/h.
-These plants are expected to increase the demand for gas in the Israeli market, in parallel with the discontinuation of coal use scheduled for 2025.
+In 2023, the IEC purchased ~4.73 BCM of natural gas from the Tamar and Leviathan partners and from the Karish reservoir, compared to 2022 in which it purchased ~4.82 BCM of natural gas from the Tamar and Leviathan partners and also imported and consumed another ~0.1 BCM of natural gas.
+In such context it is noted that according to the decision of the Minister of Energy by the end of 2022 the IEC was required to end the engagement with the regasification vessel used for reception and regasification of imported LNG.
+Accordingly, on 8 December 2022, the IEC ended its engagement with the regasification vessel and the remaining LNG that was then on the vessel was sold to Hadera Gateway16.
+The IEC is currently working on the construction of two more natural gas-fired power plants, which will replace units 1 and 4 of the Orot Rabin Power Plant, with a total capacity of ~1,200 MW/h.
+As of the date of this report, one of such power plants is in the pre-commercial-operation running-in phase, while operation of the second plant is expected during 2025.
+These plants are expected to increase the demand for gas in the Israeli market, in parallel with the discontinuation of coal use scheduled for 2026.
 As part of the IEC's preparations for the discontinuation of coal usage, the IEC is working on the conversion to gas of the 4 production units at the Rutenberg Station in Ashkelon.
-However, the conversion of the first of such four units has been completed and that unit has been gas-fired (for runningin purposes prior to commercial operation) since July 2023.
+However, the conversion of the first of such four units has been completed and that unit has been gas-fired (for pre-commercial-operation runningin purposes) since July 2023.